videolan/vlc/share/lua/README.txt

 sd.add( name ): Add service discovery.
 sd.remove( name ): Remove service discovery.
-sd.is_loaded( name ): Check if service discovery is loaded. sd.add_item( ... ): Add an item to the service discovery.
+sd.is_loaded( name ): Check if service discovery is loaded. sd.add_node( ... ): Add a node to the service discovery.
+  The node object has the following members:
+      .title: the node's name
+      .arturl: the node's ArtURL (OPTIONAL) sd.add_item( ... ): Add an item to the service discovery.
   The item object has the same members as the one in playlist.add().
   Returns the input item.
-sd.add_node( ... ): Add a node to the service discovery.
-  The node object has the following members:
-      .title: the node's name
-      .arturl: the node's ArtURL (OPTIONAL)
+sd.remove_item( item ): remove the item.

 n = vlc.sd.add_node( {title="Node"} )
 n:add_subitem( ... ): Same as sd.add_item(), but as a subitem of n.